 Record transcripts are not always accurate.
 So, researchers should view the original records whenever possible.
 The Tennessee State Library and Archives has both microfilmed copies of transcripts and indexes to marriage notices from Nashville newspapers on file, along with other indexes of Tennessee marriage records.

 The General assembly alone granted divorces before 1834.
 The legislative papers hold those records.
 Courts were authorized to grant divorces by the 1834 state constitution.
 Each county’s circuit court offices generally contain those records.
 However, the Tennessee Office of Vital Records holds the records from the last 50 years.

-Searchable Tennessee Databases and other Helpful Links
+Searchable Tennessee Vital Records Databases and Links